uccidibuti/OZBCBitmap/README.md

 The max size of this compressed bitmap is twice the size of the same uncompressed bitmap.

-The max number of consecutive zero bits that can be rappresented from a single word is ((2^15)-1)*(2^10)=(2^25)bits.
+The max number of consecutive zero bits that can be rapresented from a single word is ((2^15)-1)*(2^10)=(2^25)bits.

 ## Licensing